kingparra/hpfp/10_-_folds/chapter-text.rst

 ..
 CHAPTER 10.
 DATA STRUCTURE ORIGAMI 369

-7a) We're only getting the first three letters of the first or the last string, depending on whether we do a right or left fold.
+10a) We're only getting the first three letters of the first or the last string, depending on whether we do a right or left fold.
-7b) Note the argument naming order, due to the difference in the types of ``foldr`` and ``foldl``:
+10b) Note the argument naming order, due to the difference in the types of ``foldr`` and ``foldl``:

+..
+Figure 7
 ::

   foldr :: (a -> b -> b) -> b -> [a] -> b
   foldl :: (b -> a -> b) -> b -> [a] -> b

-8a) The problem here is that right now, we're not folding the list.
+11a) The problem here is that right now, we're not folding the list.
-8b) We're only mapping our take 3 over the list and selecting the first or last result:
+11b) We're only mapping our take 3 over the list and selecting the first or last result:

 ::

   Prelude> map (take 3) pab
   ["Piz","App","Ban"]

   Prelude> head $ map (take 3) pab
   "Piz"

   Prelude> last $ map (take 3) pab
   "Ban"

-9a) So, let us make this a proper fold and accumulate the result by making use of the ``b`` argument.
+12a) So, let us make this a proper fold and accumulate the result by making use of the ``b`` argument.
-9b) Remember, the ``b`` is the start value.
+12b) Remember, the ``b`` is the start value.
-9c) Technically, we could use ``concat`` on the result of having mapped take ``3`` over the list (or its reverse, if we want to simulate ``foldl``):
+12c) Technically, we could use ``concat`` on the result of having mapped take ``3`` over the list (or its reverse, if we want to simulate ``foldl``):

 ::

   Prelude> concat $ map (take 3) pab
   "PizAppBan"

   Prelude> rpab = reverse pab

   Prelude> concat $ map (take 3) rpab
   "BanAppPiz"

-10a) But we need an excuse to play with ``foldr`` and ``foldl``, so we'll pretend none of this happened!
+13a) But we need an excuse to play with ``foldr`` and ``foldl``, so we'll pretend none of this happened!

 ::